TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 ### 2023-09-13 - Increases steal cash amount of GLA Saboteur from 1000 to 1200 <a name='link__20230913__2355_saboteur_steal_cash_amount'></a>
 **Changes**

-- **TWEAK**: Increases the steal cash amount of the GLA Saboteur from 1000 to 1200.
+- **TWEAK**: The GLA Saboteur can now steal up to 1200 cash.
 The maximum cash gain factor against a Supply Center increases from 2.5 to 3.0.

 **Links**